Byron/gitoxide/STABILITY.md

 breaking changes or new features without forcing the use of `git` sources for dependencies in cargo manifests.
 Pre-release releases must pin all the pre-release crates they depend on to prevent automatic upgrades.
 Dependent external crates are advised to pin their `alpha` dependencies with `=<version>` version requirements to avoid automatic updates which may be breaking.

+Once breaking changes are known to be planned, deprecation warnings should be provided in intermediate pre-releases.

 Minor version updates for new features can be released when needed assuming there are no other breaking changes, updating the build identifiers for year and month accordingly.